 • Sip some refreshing mocktails and cocktails at the pubs.

-• Experience an adrenaline rush by indulging in water sports like parasailing, Jet Skiing, Scuba Diving, Speed Boat Ride, and WindSurfing.
+• Indulge in water sports like parasailing, Jet Skiing, Scuba Diving, Speed Boat Rides, and wind surfing to experience an adrenaline rush.

 Things to do in Daman and Diu